 Imagine telling people about Uber in New York City 15 years ago.
 “Here is an app – use it to call a stranger to pick you up in their personal vehicle.”
 It would have sounded absurd.
 But the concept really makes sense.
 Moreover, the concept works.
 Uber created and owns the Transportation Network Company (TNC) category, despite late entry competitors.
 When is the last time you heard someone ask if you took a cab to a meeting?
 They now ask, “Did you Uber?”
 Their early entry and domination of this market, allowed them to secure this nomenclature – no one asks did you Lyft to the meeting?

-The category I, and my company Rig CallOut has developed is an improved supply chain – we’ve dubbed it the “Internet of Supply Chain,” or IoSC.
+The category Rig CallOut has developed is an improved supply chain – we’ve dubbed it the “Internet of Supply Chain,” or IoSC.
 (I’ll speak more about that in my next article.)
-The IoSC concept came together in my head while working in the oilfield.
-I struggled with a constant nagging question: “Why can I locate any Apple product anywhere in the world in mere seconds, but I can’t tell you where $500,000 of oilfield goods in transit are in under 30 minutes with less than 10 phone calls?”
+Coming from the oilfield, I struggled with a constant nagging question: “Why can I locate any Apple product anywhere in the world in mere seconds, but I can’t tell you where $500,000 of oilfield goods in transit are in under 30 minutes with less than 10 phone calls?”

 Rig CallOut is not only the answer to this question that, I, and so many others face; it’s a deep dive into solving ALL the problems that exist in the oilfield supply chain.
 It’s about evolving from the way we’ve always done it.
 We have created a new Category of Oilfield Supply Chain Visibility.